Frequently asked questions

 The transaction itself usually clears in one to two business days but will depend upon your specific investments.

-Your balance will not be transferred to Fidelity with the group transfer, and the money you have invested will remain invested at Smart-Choice.
+Your balance will not be transferred to Fidelity and the money you have invested will remain invested at Smart-Choice.
 In this situation, you will be responsible for up to $4.50 per month ($54 per year) in administrative and investment fees from Smart-Choice until you close your existing HSA.

-If you consented to have your existing HSA balance moved as part of the group transfer, there will be a period when you cannot access the funds from that HSA.
+If you consented to have your existing HSA balance moved as an individual transfer, you cannot access the funds from that HSA.
 During the blackout:

-• You will not have access to your existing HSA funds.
-Be sure to consider any transactions you may want to make with your existing account before Jan.
-2, 2024.
+- You will not have access to your existing HSA funds.
+Be sure to consider any transactions you may want to make with your existing account.

-• You can pay an expense out of pocket, save your receipt and submit for reimbursement after the group transfer blackout period is completed.
+- You can pay an expense out of pocket, save your receipt and submit for reimbursement after the individual transfer blackout period is completed.

-No. Your investment history at Smart-Choice will no longer be available starting at the beginning of the group transfer to Fidelity (which began Jan.
-2, 2024).
+No. Your investment history at Smart-Choice will no longer be available starting at the beginning of the individual transfer to Fidelity.

 After opening my Fidelity HSA:

-Payroll contributions will be handled the same with Fidelity as they have been with Smart-Choice.
-Based on your elections, HSA contributions will be deducted from your paycheck and deposited in your Fidelity HSA.
-This money will then be available to use toward eligible expenses the next business day following your pay date.
+Payroll contributions are handled the same with Fidelity as they were with Smart-Choice.
+Based on your elections, HSA contributions are deducted from your paycheck and deposited in your Fidelity HSA.
+This money is then available to use toward eligible expenses the next business day.
 Payroll contributions will accrue throughout the year toward your goal amount.

 As in past years, you will continue to make changes to your HSA contributions in the Benefits Service Center.
 Any mid-year changes must be made by Dec.
 2 of the plan year.
 Please note that a change to your HSA goal amount will in turn update your payroll contribution amount.
 Any other management of your HSA, such as managing reimbursements and investments, will be done on Fidelity NetBenefits.